Steffy Forrester: Storylines

-Their marriage is going swell until Bill decides to burn down the Spectra building, to build a skyscraper in its place.
-Unbeknownst to Bill, Liam and his new friend, Sally Spectra, were still in the building.
-Liam and Sally shared a kiss, thinking they were going to die.
-Steffy has been empathetic towards Bill after everyone turned against him.
-Liam decides to be honest and tells Steffy, upsetting her.
-Steffy leaves for the guest house, where Bill accompanies her, only to comfort and seduce her.
-Steffy realizes she's pregnant and has a paternity test to find out Liam's the father.
-Liam is thrilled to find out the news but discovers the paternity test in her purse.
-Steffy explains what happened and Liam is infuriated with both Bill and Steffy.
-He leaves her and serves her annulment papers, but tells Steffy he'll be around for the baby.
-Steffy's arch rival Hope Logan (Annika Noelle) returns to L.A and confronts her about her affair with Bill.
-Hope helps Steffy to try to win Liam back by being a confidant to him and her.
+Their marriage is going well until Bill decides to burn down the Spectra building, to build a skyscraper in its place.
+Unbeknownst to Bill, Liam and his new friend Sally Spectra were still in the building.
+Liam and Sally shared a kiss thinking they were going to die.
+Steffy was empathetic towards Bill after everyone turned against him.
+Liam decided to be honest and told Steffy, upsetting her.
+Steffy left for the guest house, where Bill tried to comfort and seduce her.
+Steffy realized she's pregnant and a paternity test determined Liam as the father.
+Liam was thrilled to find out the news but confused by the need for the paternity test in her purse.
+Steffy confessed what happened and Liam was infuriated with both Bill and Steffy.
+He served her annulment papers but would be around for the baby.
+Steffy's arch rival Hope Logan (Annika Noelle) returned to L.A and confronted her about her affair with Bill.
+Hope helped Steffy to try to win Liam back by being a confidant to him and her.

 Throughout her pregnancy, Steffy tries to win Liam back and not have him divorce her.
-Also Steffy deals with Bill meddling her marriage.
-Hope and Steffy's rivalry ignites again when Hope starts to fall in love with Liam again, and tries to get him to leave Steffy.
-Liam decides to give Steffy a second chance by sending her white roses and a note as a sign of forgiveness.
-However Liam divorces Steffy when Wyatt tells him that Steffy and Bill are having an affair, unaware that Bill manipulated Wyatt into thinking Steffy betrayed Liam again.
-When Bill visits Steffy, he tries to convince her that they belonged together, but Steffy demands Bill leave.
-After Steffy slams the door on Bill, she falls and goes into labor.
+Also Steffy dealt with Bill meddling in her marriage.
+Hope and Steffy's rivalry ignited again when Hope started to fall in love with Liam again, and tried to get him to leave Steffy.
+Liam decided to give Steffy a second chance by sending her white roses and a note as a sign of forgiveness.
+However Liam divorces Steffy when Wyatt told him that Steffy and Bill were having an affair, unaware that Bill manipulated Wyatt into thinking Steffy betrayed Liam again.
+When Bill visited Steffy, he tried to convince her that they belonged together, but Steffy demanded Bill leave.
+After Steffy slammed the door on Bill, she fell and went into labor.

-Steffy gives birth to a girl whom she named after Liam's late mother and is engaged to Liam.
-However, despite being the mother of his child and emotionally invested in him, she calls off their engagement when she catches Hope and Liam kissing backstage at Forester, and almost marries Bill when he propositioned her to marry him.
-Steffy realizes her worth, and ultimately chooses herself.
-Bill as a sign of good gesture, signs over his 12% of FC to Steffy.
-Afterwards Steffy returns to Forrester to announce that she is the now a majority shareholder of FC.
-When Liam arrives at Forester's Steffy tells him that she did not marry Bill, but she will not be with Liam because of Steffy realizing that Liam will never choose between her and Hope and she's decided to focus on her daughter, Kelly and work.
+Steffy gave birth to a girl whom she named after Liam's late mother.
+However, despite being the mother of his child and emotionally invested in him, she called off their engagement when she caught Hope and Liam kissing backstage at Forester, and almost married Bill when he asked her to marry him.
+Steffy realized her worth, and ultimately chose herself.
+Bill as a sign of good gesture, signed over his 12% of FC to Steffy.
+Afterwards Steffy returned to Forrester to announce that she was now a majority shareholder of FC.
+When Liam arrived at Forester's Steffy told him that she did not marry Bill, but she will not be with Liam because of Steffy realizing that Liam will never choose between her and Hope and she decided to focus on her daughter Kelly and work.
 She will not repeat the cycle that her mother did with Ridge and Brooke.
-Steffy gives Hope her blessing to marry Liam as she wants him to be happy, and wants to set an example to Kelly.
+Steffy gave Hope her blessing to marry Liam as she wants him to be happy and wants to set an example to Kelly.